derek-corcoran-barrios/SpeciesPoolR/README.md

 ### 2.2.1 Step 1 Creating Buffers Around Species Presences

-Once you have obtained the species presences within your area of interest, the next step is to create spatial buffers around these occurrences.
-These buffers simulate the potential dispersal range of each species.
-By doing so, you can assess the possible areas where each species could establish itself, considering a given dispersal distance.
+Once you have identified the species presences within your area of interest, the next step is to create spatial buffers around these occurrences.
+These buffers represent the potential dispersal range of each species, helping to assess areas where the species might establish itself given a specified dispersal distance.

-To create these buffers, you’ll need a raster file that serves as a template for rasterizing the buffers.
-You’ll also specify the distance (in meters) that represents the dispersal range of the species.
+To create these buffers, you’ll use a raster file as a template to rasterize the buffers and specify the distance (in meters) representing the species’ dispersal range.

 ``` r
 Raster <- system.file("ex/LU_Aarhus.tif", package="SpeciesPoolR")